Circadian Rhythms and Alzheimer’s Disease

 A Clock Malfunction

-People with AD are prone to develop sleep problems because the disease interferes with the SCN clock’s activity. β-amyloid build up in the brain, one of the hallmarks of Alzheimer’s disease, has been shown to interfere with normal sleep/activity patterns in rodents, and it is believed to have this effect in humans, too.
-In people with AD, SCN brain cells die during the course of the disease, and the loss of these cells sabotages normal regulation of the rest-activity pattern of daily life.
-Clinical dementia isn’t necessary for impaired sleep because changes in sleep have even been found in people who are cognitively normal but have increased amyloid deposits in their brains, or have increased genetic risk for AD because of a higher-risk variant of the apolipoprotein E gene, called ApoE4.
+People with Alzheimer's are prone to develop sleep problems because the disease interferes with the SCN clock’s activity. β-amyloid buildup in the brain, one of the hallmarks of Alzheimer’s, has been shown to interfere with normal sleep/activity patterns in rodents, and it is believed to have this effect in humans, too.
+In people with Alzheimer's, SCN brain cells die during the course of the disease, and the loss of these cells sabotages normal regulation of the rest-activity pattern of daily life.
+Clinical dementia isn’t necessary for impaired sleep because changes in sleep have even been found in people who are cognitively normal but have increased amyloid deposits in their brains or have increased genetic risk for Alzheimer's because of a higher-risk variant of the apolipoprotein E gene, called ApoE4.

 Sleep and Cognition: A Vicious Cycle

-To make matters even more complicated, there seems to be a reciprocal relationship between sleep problems and cognitive problems in AD.
-In other words, poor sleep is not only a result of AD, but it is also an aggravating contributor to further decline.
-Deep sleep, it turns out, is essential to brain health as a time when β-amyloid is cleared from the brain through the activity of the brain’s internal cleaning service, the glymphatic system.
+To make matters even more complicated, there seems to be a reciprocal relationship between sleep problems and cognitive problems in Alzheimer's.
+In other words, poor sleep is not only a result of Alzheimer's, but it is also an aggravating contributor to further decline.
+Deep sleep, it turns out, is essential to brain health as it is during this time that β-amyloid is cleared from the brain through the activity of the brain’s internal cleaning service, the glymphatic system.

 Improving Sleep

-Knowing what we do about the SCN and sleep problems in AD should help us design treatments that are more effective for this particular type of insomnia.
+Knowing what we do about the SCN and sleep problems in Alzheimer's should help us design treatments that are more effective for this particular type of insomnia.

 Changing Sleep Habits